 At Vertex Capital Advisors we understand that life has many transitions and turning points.
 Our primary goal is to help guide our clients through the transitions of life.
 Every major life event can have financial implications, and we feel it is essential to prepare for what may come.
 A small sample of life events where finances play a role could be: moving to a new area, starting a new career, sending kids to college, changing jobs, getting married, or a death in the family.
-Life events are highly individualized, and Vertex Capital Advisors in Fort Mill, SC, can help.
+Life events are highly individualized, and as Financial Advisors in Fort Mill, SC, we can help.
 We work with people who want to get on the right track to save money and reach their financial goals.

 While some individuals may be concerned about the financial advisor cost, it is essential to know that financial planning professionals are held to a fiduciary standard of care.
 This standard requires that financial professionals put the needs of their clients above their own interests.